mikeaig4real/house_numbers_challenge/README.md

 - Add more client-side tests
 - Maybe implement a custom validation logic within controllers with an iterative pattern within controllers.
-- Utilize error middleware by calling next with error when needed.

 _Trade-offs made:_

 - Focused on a backend-first approach, Remix offers both server and client capabilities, would have maybe reduced round trips of client-server requests.
-- Sacrificed code quality for speed and breadth of implementation.